The proof works.

 Paid RPC capacity, a hardware-wallet upgrade authority, treasury backup and recovery procedures, monitoring, an incident-response runbook, and a partner integrator on standby for the first live mainnet verification.
 Each item is small.
 The items run in sequence.

-The path from devnet to mainnet.
+The path to mainnet.

 May 2026

 The devnet pilot is open at entros.io/verify.
 Three Anchor programs run live.
 The Solana Attestation Service issues an attestation on every verification.
-Realms voter-weight plugin and Agent Anchor for the 8004 registry both ship.
+The Realms voter-weight plugin and Agent Anchor for the 8004 registry both ship.

-Mainnet deploy
+Mainnet launch

 - 01